Rikezenho/front-end-recruitment/README.md

 > Front-end test

 Using:
+- Vue
-- Vue CLI
+	- Vue CLI - for scaffolding project and webpack
-- Vue Resource
+	- Vue Resource - for HTTP requests
-- Vuex
+	- Vuex - for state management
 - Express.js - for serving JSON
-	- Express CORS middleware
+	- Express CORS Middleware
 - Nodemon - for watching for server changes

 ## Requirements